iamtodor/data-engineering-test-tasks/README.md

 All the code has been formatted by [Black: The Uncompromising Code Formatter](https://github.com/psf/black)

-## Configured github actions
+## Configured GitHub actions

+1. Dependabot checks on weekly basis
-After each commit github workflows run the following checks:
+2. After each commit GitHub workflows run the following checks:

     - flake8
     - mypy
     - markdown linter

 ## [Task 1](task1)